 NBA All Star Betting

 The NBA All Star game betting lines come around once a year in February, showcasing the top 24 players from the NBA in a battle for glory and to claim victory for their respective conferences.
-However, the 2021 All-Star event will take place on Sunday, March 7 at the State Farm Arena in Atlanta.
+However, the 2022 All-Star event will take place on February 20th at the Rocket Mortgage FieldHouse.

 The teams are composed of the very best players from the Eastern and Western Conferences, who are selected by fans, media, current players, and coaches.
 Since 2018, the best players from each team is given the title of team captain and get to select reserve players for their team, in a kind of playground-style selection.